 The possessive adjective must go after the noun, not before.

-"Tuyo" does not agree in gender with "camiseta", which is feminine.
+"Tuyo" does not agree in gender with "camiseta," which is feminine.

 3.

-Number disagreement: "compañeros" is plural and "suyo" is singular.
+It does not agree in number: "compañeros" is plural and "suyo" is singular.

 The possessive adjective must be placed after the noun.